Distribute your Microsoft Teams app

 Upload your app in Teams

-Sideload an app for personal use, collaborating with your team, or testing and debugging.
+Upload a custom app for personal use, collaborating with your team, or testing and debugging.
 This kind of distribution doesn't require a formal review process.

-Currently, sideloading apps are available in Government Community Cloud (GCC), but are not available for GCC-High and Department of Defense (DOD).
+Uploading custom apps are available in Government Community Cloud (GCC), but are not available for GCC-High and Department of Defense (DOD).

 For more information, see upload your app in Teams.